Cancer By the Numbers

 8 Number of chemo treatments.

-117 Number of hours I spent on hold with insurance companies, listening to bad music playing in a loop, during cancer treatment.
+117 Hours I spent on hold, listening to in a loop, during cancer treatment

 0 Number of doctors, clinics, and hospitals in my area that would accept my health insurance after Obamacare passed.

-300 Amount I paid for one hour with the only oncologist who agreed to see me, on the condition that I pay cash in advance.
+300 Dollars I paid for one hour with the only oncologist who agreed to see me, on the condition that I pay cash in advance.

-4 Number of days I had to avoid human contact after each chemo session to prevent infection.
+4 Days I had to avoid human contact after each chemo session to prevent infection.

 2 Trips to the ER during chemotherapy for a zero white-blood-cell count combined with fever that nearly killed me.